btyu/btyu.github.io/_pages/about.md

     <li class="publication" data-keywords="ai-science nlp" data-first-author="true">
       <h3>[NAACL 2025 Findings] ChemToolAgent: The Impact of Tools on Language Agents for Chemistry Problem Solving</h3>
       <div class="authors"><strong>Botao Yu</strong>, Frazier N. Baker*, Ziru Chen*, Garrett Herb, Boyu Gou, Daniel Adu-Ampratwum, Xia Ning, Huan Sun (* equal contribution)</div>
-      <div class="description">We propose a tool-augmented language agent for chemistry named ChemAgent, and evaluate it on both specialized chemistry tasks and general chemistry questions.
+      <div class="description">We propose a tool-augmented language agent for chemistry named ChemToolAgent, and evaluate it on both specialized chemistry tasks and general chemistry questions.
 The results show that tools cannot always help and may cause more reasoning errors.
 Previous title: Tooling or Not Tooling?
 The Impact of Tools on Language Agents for Chemistry Problem Solving.</div>
       <div class="links">
         <a href="https://arxiv.org/abs/2411.07228">Paper</a>
         <a href="https://osu-nlp-group.github.io/ChemToolAgent/">Page</a>